-This bill would repeal those provisions.
+This bill would repeal those provisions. instead make these provisions operative on January 1, 2030.

 Existing constitutional provisions require that a statute that limits the right of access to the meetings of public bodies or the writings of public officials and agencies be adopted with findings demonstrating the interest protected by the limitation and the need for protecting that interest.